 forgotten heroes, Thomas Peters and Murphy Steele, black

-slaves whose bodies bore the marks of their repeated attempts
+slaves whose bodies bore the marks of their repeated

-resistance to their British masters.
+up resistance to their British masters.
 As the conflict

-escalates, they become sergeants in the Black Pioneers where
+escalates, they become sergeants in the Black Pioneers

-Murphy distinguishes himself.
+where Murphy distinguishes himself.

 The Long Way Home by Kevin Bannister takes us back to the 18th century when blacks were fleeing colonial America as slaves or freemen, and later settled in Nova Scotia.
 The main protagonists, Thomas Peters and Murphy Steele, are historical figures who lived during this time.
 Stripped of their dignity, the two black slaves never gave up hope that one day they would regain their freedom.
 Fast paced and poignant, this is a story that reveals an element of America’s darkest past when black slaves were treated like beasts of burden.
 Towards the end of the American War of Independence, when many Black Loyalists fled and relocated in the British colony of Nova Scotia, Canada, the two men continue to fight for something many of us take for granted today: freedom.
 This novel is a tribute to these two forgotten heroes who made it possible for blacks to live and thrive in Canada up to this day."